 Pics or it didn’t happen.

-Maybe it was an awesome photo that inspired you to visit Reno Tahoe.
+Maybe it was an awesome photo that inspired you to visit Reno Tahoe – winter in Reno, Nevada is known for being photogenic.
 Either way, you won’t want to miss capturing these share-worthy moments while you’re in town on your next winter vacation.
 Out of hundreds of beautiful sights and awesome activities in Reno Tahoe, here’s a list of the top iconic shots you must take to document your trip to the Biggest Little City.

 Snowshoe across the meadows at Mount Rose summit to Chickadee Ridge, and become one with nature.
 The curious chickadees, of which Chickadee Ridge is named after, are known to perch on the hats, snowshoes and even hands of visitors!
 Have your fairytale moment and take a picture of a chickadee sitting calmly in your hand at the top of this ridge.
 While you’re up there, snap a shot of the beautiful view of Lake Tahoe.
 You’ll be able to see distant peaks of Desolation Wilderness, Crystal Bay and Relay Peak from this location.